BradyFU/DVG-Face/README.md

 ## Generate images from noise
 `gen_samples.py`:
-Fill out options of '--img_root' and '--train_list' that is the same as the above options.
+Fill out options of '--img_root' and '--train_list' that are the same as the above options.
 ```
 python gen_samples.py
 ```